2020–21 SHL season

 The 2020–21 SHL season was the 46th season of the Swedish Hockey League (SHL).
-The regular season began in September 2020 and ended on 3 April 2021, it was then followed by the playoffs and the relegation playoffs.
+The regular season began in September 2020 and ended on 3 April 2021, and it was then followed by the playoffs and the relegation playoffs.
 The league consisted of the 14 teams that competed in the 2019–20 season; because of the COVID-19 pandemic in Sweden, no relegation or promotion took place after the previous season.
 The Växjö Lakers won the regular season for the third time in club history.
 In the SHL qualifier, Brynäs IF defeated HV71 in five games to stay in the SHL.
 The Växjö Lakers won the Le Mat Trophy for the third time, defeating Rögle BK by 4 games to 1 in the playoffs final.

 Due to the COVID-19 pandemic in Sweden, many of the teams have had their players affected, causing many regular season games to be moved forward and the end of the regular season to be postponed multiple times.